Air conditioning

 There are various types of air conditioners.
 Popular examples include: Window-mounted air conditioner (China, 2023); Ceiling-mounted cassette air conditioner (China, 2023); Wall-mounted air conditioner (Japan, 2020); Ceiling-mounted console (Also called ceiling suspended) air conditioner (China, 2023); and portable air conditioner (Vatican City, 2018).

 Air conditioning, often abbreviated as A/C (US) or air con (UK), is the process of removing heat from an enclosed space to achieve a more comfortable interior temperature and, in some cases, controlling the humidity of internal air.
-Air conditioning can be achieved using a mechanical 'air conditioner' or through other methods, such as passive cooling and ventilative cooling.
+Air conditioning can be achieved using a mechanical air conditioner or through other methods, such as passive cooling and ventilative cooling.
 Air conditioning is a member of a family of systems and techniques that provide heating, ventilation, and air conditioning (HVAC).
 Heat pumps are similar in many ways to air conditioners but use a reversing valve, allowing them to both heat and cool an enclosed space.

 In hot weather, air conditioning can prevent heat stroke, dehydration due to excessive sweating, electrolyte imbalance, kidney failure, and other issues due to hyperthermia.
 An estimated 190,000 heat-related deaths are averted annually owing to air conditioning.
 Air conditioners increase productivity in hot climates, and historians rank air conditioning as a key factor that shaped postwar metropolitan growth, alongside highways, automobiles, shopping malls, and suburban housing.
 As of 2022, air conditioning used about 7% of global electricity and emitted 3% of greenhouse gas.

 Air conditioners, which typically use vapor-compression refrigeration, range in size from small units used in vehicles or single rooms to massive units that can cool large buildings.
 Air source heat pumps, which can be used for heating as well as cooling, are becoming increasingly common in cooler climates.
 According to the International Energy Agency (IEA) 1.6 billion air conditioning units were used globally in 2016.
-The United Nations has called for the technology to be made more sustainable to mitigate climate change and for the use of alternatives, like passive cooling, evaporative cooling, selective shading, windcatchers, and thermal insulation.
+The United Nations has called for the technology to be made more sustainable to mitigate climate change and for the use of alternatives, such as passive cooling, evaporative cooling, selective shading, windcatchers, and thermal insulation.